tulane-cmps6610/problemset-02-template/problemset-02.md

 	* Algorithm $\mathcal{C}$ solves problems of size $n$ by dividing them into a subproblems of size $n/3$ and a subproblem of size
-      $2n/3$, recursively solving each subproblem, and then combining the solutions in $O(n^1.1)$ time.
+      $2n/3$, recursively solving each subproblem, and then combining the solutions in $O(n^{1.1})$ time.

     What is the work and span of these algorithms?
+For the span, just assume that it is the same as the work to combine solutions.
     Which algorithm would you choose?
 Why?

-3. Suppose that for a given task you are choosing between the following three algorithms:
+4. Suppose that for a given task you are choosing between the following three algorithms:

 	* Algorithm $\mathcal{A}$ solves problems by dividing them into five subproblems of half the size, recursively solving each